-Dual enrollment is available to graduate students who want to accumulate undergraduate credits toward an additional undergraduate degree while concurrently working on a graduate degree.
-This status is also available to graduate students who want to pursue two graduate degrees simultaneously.
+Dual enrollment is available to graduate students who want to get undergraduate credits toward an additional undergraduate degree while working at the same time on a graduate degree.
+This status is also available to graduate students who want to pursue two graduate degrees at the same time.

-Graduate/Undergraduate Dual Enrollment
+Graduate and Undergraduate Enrollment